(888) 552-6760 SCHEDULE AN APPOINTMENT

 • There are concerns about breast cancer.

-Removal may involve these options:
+Removal may involve the options listed below.

 Cryoablation: This treatment freezes the fibroadenoma using a cryoprobe, which destroys the cellular structure of the fibroadenoma.
 A core needle biopsy must be performed before cryoablation to confirm that it is, in fact, a fibroadenoma.